LrWm3/postgis-wal-g/README.md

 If you start your recovered backup, be sure to turn `archive_mode = off` to avoid pushing additional WAL files to S3!

-## Postgres Versions
+## PostGIS Versions
-Currently I build for Postgres 9.6 and Postgres 11.
+Currently I build for PostGIS 9.6 and PostGIS 11.
 Be advised that 9.6 is the earliest version that WAL-G supports.